mnk400/mnk400.github.io/MIGRATION.md

 - **medium-zoom / PhotoSwipe** — replacing `image-zoom.js` loses gallery prev/next nav, captions, meta lines, and touch behavior.
 508 lines of custom code earn their keep.
 - **`<details>/<summary>`** — replacing `ExpandableSection` loses the max-height animation.
 - **color-thief in `color-palette.js`** — possible Phase 4 swap if rewriting that tool feels right; not blocking, and may lose tool-specific behavior.
+- **marked** — README product pages render at build time through Astro's markdown pipeline, so we don't need a runtime parser or a bundled replacement for the old CDN script.
 - **Pagefind** — current "search" is client-side filter, not full-text corpus search.
 Only adopt if expanding scope to real search.
 - **KaTeX + remark-math** — adopt **only** when a post actually needs math.
 Currently no post sets `use_math:`.